HITK-TECH-Community/Community-Website/README.md

 ## Frontend ⚛️

-Following are the steps to run the frontend of the community-website.
+Following are the steps to run the frontend of the community-website.All the code will go in `frontend` directory.

+1. `git clone`
-1. Navigate to `community-website` folder using `cd community-website`
+2. Navigate to `Community-Website` folder using `cd Community-Website`
+3. `cd frontend`
-2. Run `npm install`.
+4. Run `npm install`.
 It will install all the required packages and dependencies.
-3. Run `npm start` to run the server.
+5. Run `npm start` to run the server.
-4. Navigate to [http://localhost:3000](http://localhost:3000) to view it in the browser.
+6. Navigate to [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Backend 💻

 All the backend code will go in the `backend` folder.

+1. git clone
+2. `cd Community-Website`
-1. Navigate to `backend` folder using `cd backend`
+3. Navigate to `backend` folder using `cd backend`
-2. Run `npm install`.
+4. Run `npm install`.
 It will install all the required packages and dependencies.
-3. Run `npm run dev` to run the server in dev mode.
+5. Run `npm run dev` to run the server in dev mode.
-4. Navigate to [http://localhost:3500](http://localhost:3500) to see the backend server runing in the browser.
+6. Navigate to [http://localhost:3500](http://localhost:3500) to see the backend server runing in the browser.

 ## Related Repositories 📂